simone-contorno/rt-assignment-2/README.md

     <li>second_assignment: contains the map of the circuit.</li>
     <li>second_assignment_node: contains 2 source files .cpp
         <ul>
-            <li>robot.cpp: controls the robot to follow the ciruit avoiding the borders; for this task it reads data from laser scanners,
+            <li>robot.cpp: controls the robot to follow the ciruit avoiding the borders; for this task it reads data from laser scanners (base_scan topic),
             compare them (on the left and on the right) when it is too close to an obstacle (in front of its) and choose the direction where there is more space; it also publishes the new linear velocity (managed from the user interface provided by robot_controller node) in the topic cmd_vel.</li>